9. Database access

 - opens a connection to the data source

-- retrieves a memory copy of all or part of the data from the source
+- obtains a memory copy of all or part of the source data

 - closes the connection

-- works with the in-memory copy of the data in read/write mode
+- works with memory copy of read/write data

-- when the work is finished, opens a connection, sends the modified data to the data source so that it can be updated, and closes the connection
+- when the job is finished, opens a connection, sends the modified data to the data source to be taken into account, closes the connection

 9.3.
 Basic concepts of database operation

-We will explain the main concepts of using a database with SQL Server Compact 3.5.
-This DBMS is included with Visual Studio Express.
-It is a lightweight DBMS that can only handle one user at a time .
-However, it is sufficient for an introduction to database programming.
-Later, we will introduce other DBMSs.
+We're going to demonstrate the main concepts of database use with a SQL Server Compact 3.5 database.
+This SGBD is delivered with Visual Studio Express.
+It's a lightweight SGBD that can only manage one user at a time.
+It is, however, sufficient to introduce database programming.
+At a later date, we'll be presenting other SGBD.

 The architecture used will be as follows: